 OMAG Will:

-In cooperation with Georgetown Center for Innovation and Community Safety (Georgetown CICS), host two ABLE Train The Trainer events to certify up to 50 Oklahoma law enforcement officers as ABLE Instructors.
+In cooperation with Georgetown Center for Innovation and Community Safety (Georgetown CICS), host two ABLE TrainThe- Trainer events to certify up to 50 Oklahoma law enforcement officers as ABLE Instructors.

 Select ABLE Oklahoma instructors thoughtfully and in a manner that ensures all ABLE Oklahoma instructors will be knowledgeable and credible advocates for the ABLE Project and for active bystandership generally.